novi/mysql-swift/README.md

 MySQL client library for Swift.
-This is inspired by Node.js' [mysql](https://github.com/felixge/node-mysql) and [Himotoki](https://github.com/ikesyo/Himotoki) as decoding results.
+This is inspired by Node.js' [mysql](https://github.com/felixge/node-mysql).

 * Based on libmysqlclient
 * Raw SQL query